PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/AIInScienceFiction1.md

 1. Analysis of an AI topic within the movie Minority Report;
 2. The feasibility of the AI topic and the explanation of how this AI topic or a similar AI topic is being implemented within a specific business setting.
+3. Outline of the report

 The presentation of the first draft of the creative brief will take a place during the DataLab 3 on the 14th of September (Tuesday).

 ***

 ## __Literature__

 Buttram, C., MacMillan III, D., & Thompson, T. (2012, November).
-Source Credibility: How To Select The Best Sources.
-University of North Alabama Center for Writing Excellence. https://www.una.edu/writingcenter/docs/Writing-Resources/Source%20Credibility.pdf
+*Source Credibility: How To Select The Best Sources.* University of North Alabama Center for Writing Excellence. https://www.una.edu/writingcenter/docs/Writing-Resources/Source%20Credibility.pdf

 Spielberg, S. (Director).
-(2002).
-Minority Report [Film].
-Twentieth Century Fox.
+(2002). *Minority Report [Film].* Twentieth Century Fox.